This cemetery sits on the western outskirts of Soupir village on the D 925 between Vailly-sur-Aisne and Bourg-et-Comin.

-Following their participation in this success the 2nd Italian Corps was positioned on the river Aisne just south of Soupir below the Chemin des Dames on 22 September 1918.
-On 1 October they took Soupir and spent the remainder of the month fighting along the Chemin des Dames as the Germans were slowly pushed north.
+Following their participation in this success the 2nd Italian Corps was positioned on the river Aisne just south of Soupir below the Chemin des Dames on 22nd September 1918.
+On 1st October they took Soupir and spent the remainder of the month fighting along the Chemin des Dames as the Germans were slowly pushed northwards.

-There are two main Italian cemeteries in France one is at Chambrecy on the Marne with 3 040 graves and an ossuary of 400.
+There are two major Italian cemeteries in France, one is at Chambrecy on the Marne with 3,040 graves and an ossuary of 400.

 This, smaller cemetery, contains the bodies of 593 Italian soldiers, the majority of whom fell in fighting along the Chemin des Dames.

 In the centre of the cemetery and either side of the flag pole there are two open books in bronze.
 The one on the left is in French the other Italian.

 From April to November 1918 the 2nd Italian Army Corps, made up of the 3rd and 8th Divisions (The Brescia and Alpi Infantry Brigades) fought in the Reims sector between Vrigny and Jaulgonne, in the Ardennes sector and in this one of the Aisne to the east of Soissons fighting under the 5th, 10th and then 3rd French Armies.

 The Italian forces commanded by General Alberico Albricci suffered more than 9,000 soldiers killed during its victorious campaigns.
 592 of them rest in this Military Cemetery created and maintained by the Italian Ministry of Defence.

 At the far end of the cemetery and under a tree is a small sculpture by Fernad Cian erected in 1921 on behalf of Italian women honouring the memory of all Italians who had fallen in France.